 b. the findings of facts by the Committee were clearly erroneous;

 c. it would be unjust or unfair to implement the Committee’s decision;

-d. the procedures used by the Committee were in serious and substantial violation of the Code and these Rules and/or;
+d. the procedures used by the Committee were in serious and substantial violation of the Code and/or the Rules; and/or

 e. the disciplinary sanctions determined by the Committee were grossly disproportionate to the facts.

 Within 60 days of receipt of the Appeal Notice, the Board shall notify the Complainant and the ABC Credential Holder in writing of its decision which shall be final.
 The Board’s decision may not be appealed.
-Once the Board’s decision has been made, it shall notify the Committee, which shall implement the Board’s directives.
+The Board shall notify the Committee once the Board has made a decision.
+The Committee shall implement the Board’s directives.